ngrok/ngrok-docs/docs/using-ngrok-with/k8s.md

 ## Step 3: Add edge security to your app

 The ngrok Ingress Controller for Kubernetes provides custom resource definitions (CRDs) for additional edge features available in ngrok.
-In this example, we're expanding the Ingress Controller with Google OAuth to allow access only from users with the email domains `@acme.com` or `@ngrok.com` and to apply a circuit breaker to your app at 80%.
+In this example, we're expanding the Ingress Controller with Google OAuth to allow access only from users with the email domains `@acme.com` or `@ngrok.com` and to apply a circuit breaker to your app at 80% (requires a paid account).
 These features are enforced at the ngrok edge, ensuring only authorized users can access your app.

-As before, you will need to update line 46 of this manifest with your `NGROK_SUBDOMAIN` in the Ingress object.
+As before, you will need to update line 46 of this manifest with your `NGROK_DOMAIN` in the Ingress object.

 :::tip Notes:
 This example is very similar to the previous version, with the following changes: